pozahoryzontem/des-timing-attack/README.md

 Thanks to Roman Korkikian for basic source code found in ZeroNights2013, which helped me in my researches.

-My researches are done for Master Thesis and are based on improving error correction and attacking DES implementation with input masking is included.
+My researches are done for Master Thesis and are based on improving error correction and attacking DES implementation with input masking.

 To build project run in linux terminal: